-To ensure that the redevelopment goals and implementation strategies for the plan area collectively advance Denver's overarching goal of creating a more inclusive and equitable city through careful consideration of equity concepts throughout the planning and implementation process.
+To ensure the recommendations and implementation strategies for the plan area collectively advance Denver's overarching goal of creating a more inclusive and equitable city through careful consideration of equity concepts throughout the planning and implementation process.
 Blueprint Denver offers three equity concepts that should guide policies and investments for future planning and implementation to ensure the benefits of growth and change are equitably shared by all.

 Planning an equitable and inclusive city is important to ensure that everyone, regardless of who they are or where they are from, has the opportunity to thrive.
 Where there is equity, a person's identity does not determine their outcome.
 As a city, we advance equity by serving individuals, families and communities in a manner that reduces or eliminates persistent institutional biases and barriers based on race, ability, gender identity and sexual orientation, age and other factors.
-This is particularly important in Sun Valley, Denver's poorest neighborhood, in which the plan area is located.
-Sun Valley faces many challenges, from lack of access to healthy food and job opportunities to low education rates and household incomes - by integrating the equity concepts described below into the recommendations and strategies of this plan, this plan can benefit Sun Valley and potentially help to improve many of the inequitable conditions that have existed there for so long.
+This is particularly important in Sun Valley, in which the plan area is located.
+Sun Valley faces many challenges, from lack of access to healthy food and job opportunities to low education rates and household incomes.
+By integrating the equity concepts into the recommendations and strategies of this plan, this plan can benefit Sun Valley and the surrounding neighborhoods and potentially help to improve many of the inequitable conditions that exist.